digbmc/coll-news-site/_portfolio/negcontexts.md

 ---
-title: "'Negro' and Related Words in The College News"
+title: "'Negro' and Related Words in the College News"
 subtitle: View their frequency and context
 layout: project
 author: Marianela Luna-Torrado